als-samara/als-samara/README.md

-## Hello, I'm Samara Almeida, a Java Full-Stack developer passionate about innovation!
+## Hello, I'm Samara Almeida, Full-Stack developer passionate about innovation!

 With a background in Human Resources and strong communication and teamwork skills developed in the Customer Experience field, I've always had an affinity for logic.
 I decided to explore my potential in the tech industry by transitioning my career towards web development.